geniusdynamics/ns8-dokploy/README.md

     add-module ghcr.io/geniusdynamics/dokploy:latest 1

-The output of the command will return the instance name.
+The dokploy of the command will return the instance name. dokploy example:
-Output example:

-    {"module_id": "output1", "image_name": "output", "image_url": "ghcr.io/geniusdynamics/:latest"}
+    {"module_id": "dokploy1", "image_name": "dokploy", "image_url": "ghcr.io/geniusdynamics/:latest"}

 ## Configure

-Let's assume that the mattermost instance is named `output1`.
+Let's assume that the mattermost instance is named `dokploy1`.

 Launch `configure-module`, by setting the following parameters: